awais786/drs-spec-client/README.md

 # OpenAPI Client Generation for LMS Instructor APIs

 This guide explains how to generate an OpenAPI 3 schema for LMS instructor APIs and use the generated client to interact with the APIs.
-We're leveraging `drf-spectacular` in Django Rest Framework (DRF) and `openapi-python-client` to automate the process.
+We're leveraging `drf-spectacular` in Django Rest Framework (DRF) and `openapitools/openapi-generator-cli` to automate the process.

 ## Prerequisites